AuuSuphanat/kittysaywoof/README.md

 # Kittysaywoof

-`Kittysaywoof` is a Spring Boot web application for a pet store style site with:
+`Kittysaywoof` is a simulated e-commerce website built with Spring Boot.
+It includes:

 - Home, About, Products, Cart, Contact, and Checkout pages
 - Thymeleaf server-rendered templates